SlamDewey/Unity-Object-Pooler/README.md

       instantiating new objects.

  - `Sorting Tag`
-    - Each object tracked by the object pooler is organized using GameObject Tags.
+    - Each object tracked by the object pooler is organized using the GameObject's `name` property.
 ###### _Note: No two `PooledType`'s can use the same `Sorting Tag`_
  - `Max`
     - The value of Max is used to define the initial quantity of objects that the pool should instantiate.